-In the United States, the Centers for Disease Control and Prevention (CDC) suggest that 1 in 59 children has ASD.
+In the United States, the Centers for Disease Control and Prevention (CDC) suggest that

 The term "spectrum" refers to the wide variety of symptoms and severities within ASD.
 Some people with the condition experience debilitating social problems while others may be able to function more independently.